- »NSW Poker Machine Revenue Set to Soar

 Independent MP Justin Field was the first to express his concern after analyzing the Treasury numbers.
 “The explosion in poker machine profits forecasted for the clubs and pubs, in spite of government reform, is another example of politicians turning a blind eye to the impacts of gambling on communities,” he said.
 “The Labor Opposition remains deathly silent on this important social issue.”

-Field pointed out that the increases match a rising level of political contributions from the Australian Hotels Association and other lobbying groups like Clubs NSW.
-For example, the AHA gave more than $416K in 2018 political donations, as compared to little more than $89K in 2017.
+Field pointed out that the increases match a rising level of political contributions from the Australian Hotels Association.
+It also comes from other lobbying groups like Clubs NSW.
+For example, the AHA gave more than $416K in 2018 political donations.
+This is compared to little more than $89K in 2017.
 Donations have gone to the NSW and federal Labor and Coalition parties.

 Referring also to the recent Crown gambling investigation, Field noted that it shows “the capture of major parties by the gambling industry and their complete and historical failure to regulate gambling in the public interest.”